ReSurfEMG/ReSurfEMG/README.md

 ### Testing

 The project includes testing data.
-This test data is synthetic, not acquired from human, and certainly not a patient.
+This test data is synthetic and generated by the ReSurfEMG `data_connector.synthetic_data` methods.

-# On Linux/OSX:
+### On Linux/OSX:
 ``` sh
 python3 -m venv .venv
 source .venv/bin/activate